DeGefen/BigData/content/Questions/Questions.md

 - C) No support for SQL
 - D) Indexes for fast searching
 ?
-- Amswer: C) No support for SQL
+- Answer: C) No support for SQL
 Explanation: RDBMSs are defined by their support for SQL and structured data.
 See: [[RDBMS]]

 Question: Which of the following is a benefit of using Data Lakes?